 There are always ways to save money.
 There is always a way to get through even the toughest of times.

 When every penny is budgeted out and there is no more money to spare?
 Simple answer, you stay home.
-Everyone usually budgets for entertainment and going out or meals out.
+Everyone usually budgets for entertainment and meals out.

-Another real easy way to save money is by using Rakuten while you shop.
+Another real easy way to save money on bills is by using Rakuten while you shop.
 Rakuten is a money saving app that pays you cash rebates based on your online shopping.
 I use Rakuten on all our Amazon purchases and the savings is great.
 Never pay full price again!